Rebranding Initiative

 Next Steps: September-December 2024

-- Greenhouse and MarCom to begin developing plans for unveiling of documentary in October/November at UDM in convocation-type meeting with college and university leaders to denote upcoming strategy sessions between then and June 2025.
+3. Greenhouse and MarCom to begin developing plans for unveiling of documentary in October/November at UDM in convocation-type meeting with college and university leaders to denote upcoming strategy sessions between then and June 2025.
 These would potentially include faculty, staff, students, leaders, community members and trustees.
-GreenHouse will work to configure such a gathering soon.
+GreenHouse is working with MarCom to design this experience for the fall.

-- Establish next series of strategy sessions with UDM faculty, staff, students, leaders, neighbors and neighboring businesses to obtain input into UDM identity.
+4. Establish the next series of strategy sessions with UDM faculty, staff, students, leaders, neighbors and neighboring businesses to obtain input into UDM identity.

 2024 Updates on Reinvigorated UDM Community Connections